-17. "It is the policy of the state that financial burdens imposed on the state by cigarette smoking be borne by tobacco product manufacturers rather than by the state to the extent that those manufacturers either determine to enter into a settlement with the state or are found culpable by the courts."
+- 14. "It is the policy of the state that financial burdens imposed on the state by cigarette smoking be borne by tobacco product manufacturers rather than by the state to the extent that those manufacturers either determine to enter into a settlement with the state or are found culpable by the courts."
 Cal.
 Health & Safety Code § 104555(d).
-Thus, in addition to the consumer-paid taxes collected on the distribution of cigarettes, the State also receives compensation from cigarette manufacturers.
+Thus, in addition to the consumer-paid taxes collected on the distribution of cigarettes, the State also receives compensation from cigarette manufacturers. - 15.
+As a result of the tobacco Master Settlement Agreement ("MSA"), the State receives annual payments from signatory manufacturers to that Agreement, called "Participating Manufacturers," in perpetuity.
+See MSA § IX(c).